svonharris/lana_landingpage/README.md

-<h1>Lana Landing Page</h1>
+# Lana Landing Page

+## Project Description
-<p>An example landing page promoting the tour dates of artist Lana Del Rey's new ablum Honeymoon.
-The landing page will collect the user's full name, email address and phone number in exchange for early access to pre-sale tickets.</p>
+An example landing page promoting the tour dates of artist Lana Del Rey's new ablum Honeymoon.
+The landing page will collect the user's full name, email address and phone number in exchange for early access to pre-sale tickets.